Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Background

-The \textit{Lie-type conformal embeddings} occur when the extended VOA $\cV^e$ is also of Lie algebra type, $\cV(\fg',k')$.
-In this case, $k'=1$, and $\fg'$ will be simple if $\fg$ is.
+The \textit{Lie-type conformal embeddings} occur when the extended VOA $\cV^e$ is also of Lie algebra type, $\cV^e\cong\cV(\fg',k')$.
+Then $k'=1$ and $\fg'$ will be simple if $\fg$ is.
 The complete list is explicitly given in \cite{BB,SW}.
-When $\fg=A_1,A_2,A_3,A_4$, they occur at the levels listed in Table 2.1, together with $(A_1,4),(A_2,3),(A_3,2)$, where they are also simple-current extensions.
+When $\fg=A_1,A_2,A_3,A_4$, they occur at the levels $k$ listed in Table 2.1, together with $(A_1,4),(A_2,3),(A_3,2)$, where they are also simple-current extensions.

 The following elementary observation is very helpful.